mikharas/studybuddy/README.md

 Our application, StudyBuddy, aims to connect students who don't want to be alone in their stuggle for academic greatness.

+To view this README properly, please open this up in VSCode if possible (as github does not load certain aspects of it)

 Features added:
 - event filtering